Villa Theatre: History

 Soon, Carmike Cinemas began to fail financially as a result of building too many multiplexes.
 In the fall of 2000 Carmike Cinemas entered bankruptcy and The Villa was put up for sale, with a 2.4 million dollar asking price.
 A sale to Eddie Simatov, owner of the Simatov Oriental Rug Gallery, fell through in 2001, and Carmike Cinemas was forced to hold onto the location.

 In 2001, USA Today named the Villa Theater on a list of ten great classic theaters in the United States.
 This decision was criticized by some who said that the theater was run down and undeserving of the acknowledgment.

 Carmike Cinemas responded by cleaning up and repairing the theater, even taking out an advertisement for the Villa hyping the summer's blockbuster hit Star Wars: Episode II – Attack of the Clones.

 Even as ticket sales increased at the Villa during 2002, the financial improvement was not enough to take the theater off the market.
 Carmike considered simplifying or replacing the theater's neon sign, which was expensive to maintain and made maintaining a profit extremely difficult.

 Wal-Mart looked into the possibility of turning the Villa into a Neighborhood Market.
 Instead, Harmons Grocery, which operates a grocery store near the Villa Theater, bought the property.
 Harmons offered to let Carmike Cinemas lease the theater, but they declined.

-The last movie to show at the Villa Theatre was The Lord of the Rings: The Two Towers on 18 February 2003.
+The last movie to be shown at the Villa Theatre was The Lord of the Rings: The Two Towers on 18 February 2003.
 Despite it being a weekday and the film's considerable length, it drew a large crowd for the theater's final showing.
 Carmike Cinemas repaired the neon on the theater's sign and marquee during the Villa's last week of operation so that it would be in perfect condition for closing night.

-Current uses
+Finding a New Purpose

-After the theater officially shut its doors, Harmons started a sale of the theater to a buyer who wanted to turn it into Club Villa, a night club with a high-tech dance floor.
+After the theater officially shut its doors, Harmons started a sale of the theater to a buyer who wanted to turn it into Club Villa, a nightclub with a high-tech dance floor.
 Harmons seemed more interested in turning the largest profit, focusing on the historic legacy of the theatre.
 Harmons received many offers to turn the Villa back into a movie theater, though they did not accept any of these.
-Though the deal to the night club group seemed almost certain, it eventually fell through.
+Though the deal with the nightclub group seemed almost certain, it eventually fell through.